 How are puppies priced?

-Our prices are subject to change, based on demand and current situation, but our current price is $1250 (updated for deposits made after 9/11/2018).
+Our prices are subject to change, based on demand and current situation, but our current price is $1250.

-$350.00 of that is required as a non-refundable deposit in order to lock-in your spot in line, and the remaining $900 is due in cash when puppy goes home!
+$350.00 of that is required as a non-refundable deposit in order to lock-in your spot in line, a payment of $300 is due when you select your specific puppy, and the remaining $600 is due in cash when puppy goes home!

 How are puppies chosen?

 We do not reserve a puppy or consider him or her sold until we have a deposit made.
 So, to choose a puppy, you decide which one you want, and then make a deposit.
 For the last several years, all of our puppies have had deposits prior to birth.
 In this case, the depositor specifies whether they are making a deposit on a male or female (or if they have no preference!), and then choice is in order of how deposits were received.
 If any pups are available after birth, new depositors will have to wait to choose their puppy until those who made deposits prior to the birth of the litter have chosen.

 Do you ship puppies?

 We do!
 We have shipped puppies all over the country.
 Shipping a puppy includes several things, and airline prices are subject to change, so check with us on current rates, but this should give a good idea.